 How to Fix It:

-1. Check Connections: Make sure your printer is connected to your computer via USB or Wi-Fi.
+- Check Connections: Ensure your printer is properly connected via USB or Wi-Fi.

-2. Restart Printer and Computer: Turn off the printer and computer, then turn them back on.
+- Restart Printer and Computer: Turn off both the printer and computer, then restart.

-• If the printer shows offline, right-click and select Use Printer Online
+- If offline, right-click and select Use Printer Online

 2. Paper Jams